SergioCoboLopez/ELN_Sergio/docs/february_23/week_1.md

 ![Original model](Arks_Density.png)

-We know that the volume in arks changes according to the equation:
+Suppose that the concentration of DOC in the arks at t=0 is larger than the concentration of DOC in the ocean: $$c_a(t=0)>c_o$$

+The volume of water in the arks does not change, but there is an outflow to the sample S and a corresponding inflow from the ocean O:

 $$
 \begin{equation*}